openstack/networking-bagpipe/doc/source/install/index.rst

 ~~~~~~~~~~

 On Neutron servers, the following needs to be done, *based on an
-ML2/linuxbridge or ML2/openvswitch configuration* as a starting point:
+ML2/openvswitch configuration* as a starting point:

 * installing ``networking-bagpipe`` python package (see
   :ref:`n8g_bagpipe_installation`)